Apollo

 Can I rent a campervan at the airport in Brisbane?

-While there are no campervan rentals directly at the terminal at Brisbane Airport (BNE), there are several campervan rental companies within 3-8 miles.
+While there are no campervan rental depots directly at the terminal at Brisbane Airport (BNE), there are several campervan rental companies about 7 km away.

 The Self-drive Holiday in Brisbane

-A decked-out campervan is the best way to explore Brisbane and beyond.
-For a reasonable daily rate, you'll cruise between jaw-dropping natural attractions and sleep in spectacular campsites.
+A kitted-out camper is the best way to explore Brisbane and beyond.
+For a reasonable daily rate, you’ll cruise between jaw-dropping natural attractions and sleep in spectacular campsites.

-While sightseeing within city limits doesn't require a campervan, a cozy van is the best way to explore the outlying region.
-Here's why:
+While sightseeing within city limits doesn’t require a camper, a cosy van is the best way to explore the outlying region.
+Here’s why:

 • Affordable: With your accommodation and transport rolled into one, you’ll save big bucks on hotel and rental car expenses.

 • Self-catering: Eating out is expensive in Australia.
-As any good campervan comes with a well-equipped kitchen, you can save stacks of cash by cooking on the go.
+As any good camper comes with a well-equipped kitchen, you can save stacks of cash by cooking on the go.

 • Convenience: No need to swing back to Brisbane after a long day of sightseeing.
 A motorhome lets you plan a time-efficient route and camp near those must-visit sites.